tflo/Auto-Quest-Tracker-MkIII/readme.md

 - To toggle, enter `/aqt in` or `/aqt instances`.
 This is an account-wide setting.
 - Enable this to keep the quest tracker free of dungeon quest spam.
 (Technically, instance quests are on a specific map and have map POIs like any other quest.
 However, from a player's point of view, these quests aren't tied to a specific zone in the same way as normal quests, as in most cases you enter dungeons via LFG, which is location-neutral.)
 - "Ignore" means that instance quests will not be removed from your tracker when you enable this option, but if you remove them, they won't come back when you zone into the quest's map.
 (And if you put them in the tracker, they will stay there wherever you are).
-- This is a new feature and may still need some fine-tuning.

 ### Mini API